bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--Various fruits, such as strawberries, greengages, cherries,
                  peaches, &c.
                Some strawberry or other cream.
-               Ω teacupful of sweet jelly, melted.
+               Ì†¥eacupful of sweet jelly, melted.

 _Method._--Line a plain charlotte Russe mould tastefully with slices of the different fruits, dipping each piece in the melted jelly.